-Join Mark Struthers for an in-depth discussion in this video Using the exercise files, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using the exercise files, part of Learning Cubase Pro 8.

 - If you're a premium member of lynda.com, you have access to the exercise files used throughout this course.
 I've included a Cubase project file called Say Yes, which you will find inside your Exercise Files folder.
 Inside this folder you'll see a Cubase project folder structure that has subfolders for the different elements of the project, such as Audio, Edits, Images, Midi and Track Pictures.
 The Cubase project file is this one, named Say Yes.cpr.